krishnanlab/PecanPy/README.md

 For support please contact [Remy Liu](https://twitter.com/RemyLau3) at liurenmi@msu.edu.

 ### License
-This repository and all its contents are released under the [Creative Commons License: Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode); See [LICENSE.md](https://github.com/krishnanlab/pecanpy/blob/master/LICENSE.md).
+This repository and all its contents are released under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause); See [LICENSE.md](https://github.com/krishnanlab/pecanpy/blob/master/LICENSE.md).

 ### Citation
 If you use this work, please cite: